rdouglascox/mysite/cv.md

 ### As Lecturer

+* 2022, 2023 Political Philosophy, University of Sydney (coordinator and lecturer)
+* 2023, Core Issues in Practical Philosophy, University of Sydney (coordinator, co-lecturer).
-* 2020 Philosophy of Mind, Princeton University (coordinator), eval.
-4.40/5
+* 2020 Philosophy of Mind, Princeton University (coordinator and lecturer)
-* 2020 Political Philosophy, Princeton Universty (coordinator), eval.
-4.23/5
+* 2020 Political Philosophy, Princeton Universty (coordinator and lecturer)
-* 2018, 2020 Democratic Theory, University of Sydney (co-coordinator, coordinator), evals.
-4.75/5, 4.83/5
+* 2018, 2020 Democratic Theory, University of Sydney (co-coordinator, coordinator, and lecturer)
-* 2018, 2019 Introductory Logic, University of Sydney (coordinator), evals.
-4.28/5, 4.52/5
+* 2018, 2019, 2023 Introductory Logic, University of Sydney (coordinator and lecturer)
+* 2023, Critical Thinking, First Steps, University of Sydney (single lecture)
-* 2020, 2021 A Brief Introduction to Critical Thinking (School of Medicine, University of Sydney)
+* 2020, 2021 A Brief Introduction to Critical Thinking, School of Medicine, University of Sydney (single lecture)
-* 2018, 2019 Critical Analysis and Thought Leadership (School of Business, University of Sydney)
+* 2018, 2019 Critical Analysis and Thought Leadership, School of Business, University of Sydney (co-lecturer)

 ### As Tutor / Teaching Assistant